darcy-framework/darcy-docs/getting_started/defining_a_view.md

 }
 ```

 Okay, so this will compile, but it's clearly missing its guts.
-We said Views are organizations of elements, so lets add some.
+We said Views are organizations of elements, so let's add some.

 ## Elements as fields
 There are two ways to interact with elements.
 The first we'll introduce is the most common and most straightforward.
 Defining elements as fields is great because,